ftao1/packer-builds-aws/README.md

 # HashiCorp Packer Builds for AWS

-This is a Packer project to build AWS AMI's
+This is a Packer project to build AWS Ubuntu AMI's

 ## Assumptions